Hinode logo

 Important

 You cannot test the CookieYes integration locally, as CookieYes actively validates the domain name of the host.
 However, you can set up a staging environment when on a paid plan.
-See the Staging Mode documentation for more details.
+See the Staging Mode Documentation for more details.

 Hinode provides a reference implementation to integrate with CookieYes .
 CookieYes offers various plans, including a free plan for blogs and personal websites.
 Once signed up, capture the link to your CookieYes banner script.
 See the installation code in the advanced settings of your CookieYes account.
 The code is available by clicking the button next to the cookie banner status.
 The link has the following pattern:

-Include the banner script in your site’s parameters, replacing the {installation code}
+Include the banner script in your site’s parameters, replacing the {installation code} with the actual value:

 [modules.cookieyes]